-- Make sure your doctor knows if you have kidney disease or any other blood disease.
+- Make sure your doctor knows if you have kidney disease, liver disease, or any other blood disease.
 Tell your doctor if you are lactose-intolerant.

-- This medicine may increase your risk of having blood clots in veins and in the lungs.
-Tell your doctor right away if you start having shortness of breath, chest pain, or swelling of the arms or legs.
+- This medicine may increase your risk for blood clots.
+Tell your doctor right away if you have shortness of breath, chest pain, or swelling of the arms or legs.

 - This medicine lowers the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.